-As a partner agency of the National Fostering Group, The National Fostering Agency Northwest has a corporate membership with CoramBAAF.
+As a partner agency of the National Fostering Group, Alpha Plus Fostering has a corporate membership with CoramBAAF.
 CoramBAAF promotes the highest standards of child-centred policies and services.

-It influences policy-makers, helps find new families for children and supports professions, adoptive parents and foster carers.
+It influences policy-makers, helps find new families for children and supports professions, adoptive carers and foster carers.